gbsnsgrckr/CSE445_Assignment6/README.txt

 To test:

-Start from the solution within the root.
+Start from the solution file within the root.
 This will open Visual Studio.
-Select Debug -> Start without debugging and the application will begin running in your browser.
+Select Debug -> Start Without Debugging and the application will begin running in your browser.

-From there you will be given details as to how to view the application on Webstrar as well.
+If you would like to test through Webstrar, visit: http://webstrar73.fulton.asu.edu/page0 while connected to Cisco AnyConnect using sslvpn.asu.edu/2fa as instructed in the Webstrar tutorial for this assignment.

 Thank you!